Residence Permit in Serbia by Real Estate Investment

 Let’s go back to assuming that you do fulfill the conditions for purchasing property in Serbia.
 Ascertaining that you are eligible for purchasing real estate in Serbia is a first move towards buying real estate in Serbia and getting a Serbian residence by real estate.
 However, there are a few more steps to complete before you are granted a temporary residence permit on these legal grounds.

 The next step required for this procedure logically would be the purchase of the real estate.
-As we mentioned in our previous blogs, the purchase of immovable property in Serbia must formally be conducted before a notary public office.
-However, after you sign the real estate sale and purchase agreement, you are not yet officially the owner of the real estate.
-You will be registered as the owner after the change of ownership is submitted to the real estate cadaster, who is the competent authority for this procedure, and after it has issued the decision on that fact.
-Luckily, you don’t need to wait until that happens – when applying for a temporary residence on this basis, you need to supply the competent authorities with only a notarized purchase contract, and not a real estate cadaster registration decision.
+As we mentioned in our previous blogs, the purchase of immovable property in Serbia implied that you must notarize the contract of sale before a public notary.
+However, after signing the sale and purchase agreement for real estate, you are not yet the official owner of the property.
+You will be registered as the owner only after the change of ownership is processed in the Real Estate Cadastre, which is the competent authority for this procedure.
+The Real Estate Cadastre issues a decision regarding the change, and fortunately, you do not need to wait for this to happen.
+When applying for temporary residence on this basis, you only need to submit the notarized contract of sale to the relevant authorities, not the decision confirming the change of ownership in the Real Estate Cadastre.

-In practice, this means that just signing the agreement on the real estate purchase is usually sufficient for you to apply for temporary residence, although you will not be officially registered as the owner until the cadaster issues their act.
+In practice, this means that usually, signing and notarizing the purchase agreement for real estate is sufficient to apply for temporary residence, even though you will not be officially registered as the owner until the Real Estate Cadastre issues a decision.

 Additional Remarks to Keep in Mind

 Once you obtain your first temporary residence by real estate, can remain calm for a certain time and peacefully live at your home in Serbia.
-However, there are a few additional requirements that need to be fulfilled for you to ensure you will be able to renew your residence permit once the initial approved period expires.
+However, there are a few additional requirements that need to be fulfilled for you to ensure you will be able to apply for permanent residency when the initially approved temporary residence period expires.

 A question often raised regarding this topic is whether there is an official minimum value of real estate purchased in Serbia for obtaining a Serbian residence by real estate.
 In other words, how much money must be spent for real estate for it to be considered a “strong enough” legal ground for a foreigner to get residence in Serbia?